MHaensel73/MCHEmploymentSamples/README.md

 Material is separated into folders for review:

+* *Analsys/* Data organization and analysis samples that show I can use a spreadsheet

 * *Code/* Small code samples from course material and programs for personal use.

 * *Labs/* Lab documents to give a sense of MCH's lab style, a combination of Transparency in Learning and Teaching (TiLT) and Universal Design (UD).